Samsung Galaxy S24: Software

 The Galaxy S24 phones come with the Android 14 operating system with One UI 6.1 pre-installed, which was the latest version of Android available at the time of its release.
-This version of One UI, alongside newer versions of the user interface, mainly includes new AI-based features that are marketed as "Galaxy AI" and rely on a combination of local models and cloud-based models.
-In mainland China, the cloud partner is Baidu providing its Ernie model, while in international markets (including Hong Kong and Taiwan), the cloud partner is Google providing its Gemini Pro model.
+Although they have a minor upgrade to One UI 6.1.1 on September 5, 2024 (still identified as One UI 6.1 in the settings).

-The Galaxy S24 series are the first Samsung devices alongside the Galaxy Z6 series, Galaxy Tab S10 and Galaxy Tab A11 series in which it will get up to 7 years of OS and security updates, making Samsung the second manufacturer to offer 7 years of support (the first to do so was Google with the release of the Pixel 8 lineup).
+The Galaxy S24 series are the first phones to support 7 years of OS and security updates, making Samsung the second among Android device manufacturers to offer 7 years of support (the first to do so was Google with the release of Pixel 8 lineup).
+This mean software updates will end within 2031.

-All phones use Google's on-device Gemini Nano, already used by their own Pixel 8 Pro and their Pixel 9 series.

 Starting with the Galaxy S24, 32-bit ARMv7 applications are no longer supported due to restrictions in the SoC.
 Other Galaxy devices (except watches) from 2024 onwards will also not support 32-bit ARMv7 apps.